tomerlevy1/ansible/prd.md

 - **`setup.sh`**: The main entry point for unattended setup.
 Executes all non-interactive modules.
 - **`setup-interactive.sh`**: Handles all interactive steps, such as changing the default shell or generating SSH keys.
 - **`modules/`**: Contains the "feature" scripts.
-Each script is responsible for one piece of the setup (e.g., installing Homebrew, configuring git).
+Each script is responsible for one piece of the setup (e.g., installing Homebrew, configuring git, installing TPM, Oh-My-Zsh, and plugins).
 They are self-contained but can use functions from `utils.sh`.
 - **`lib/utils.sh`**: A library of shared shell functions for logging (`log_info`, `log_success`, `log_error`), running commands, and checking for the existence of tools.
 - **`config.sh`**: A user-provided file for secrets and personal configuration, which will be ignored by git.
 An accompanying `config.sh.example` will document the available options.
 - **`tests/`**: Contains tests for the modules, written using the `bats-core` testing framework.